brienna/freecodecamp/README.md

 ## [freeCodeCamp](https://www.freecodecamp.com):

-Sections for which I only post exercises that made me stop, even if just for a moment, to think:
+Sections for which I only post exercises that either made me pause to think or used a feature I was unfamiliar with:

 * Basic JavaScript
 * Object Oriented and Functional Programming